pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/browsing.rst.txt

 -------

-In the address bar you can type (or paste) a full URL, an IPFS CID or a full IPFS path (they will be loaded with the appropriate scheme).
+In the address bar you can type (or paste) a full URL, an IPFS :term:`CID` or a full :term:`IPFS path` (they will be loaded with the appropriate scheme).

 You can also type words that you want to search for in the hashmarks database and the visited URLs history (search results will pop up after a short amount of time).
 Hitting the *Escape* key will hide the results.

+CID status icon
+^^^^^^^^^^^^^^^

+When you are browsing a valid page over IPFS, you will see an orange-colored IPFS cube or a blue-colored IPFS cube to the left of the address bar.

+When you see an orange cube, it means that you're browsing using the secure *ipfs://* URL scheme with a base32-encoded :term:`CID`.

+When you see a blue/aqua cube, it means that you're browsing using the *dweb:/* URL scheme.

+Clicking on the cube will open the DAG viewer for the page's IPFS object.

 Supported URL formats
 ---------------------